fbpx

 Planning For Safety

 Scouting is exciting.
 We love Scouting because it is fun and adventurous, yet activities can be risky business if proper preparations and precautions are missed.
 Scouting safety is the responsibility of each and every adult leader in Scouting.
+Click the boxes below to reveal a number of safety resources:

 Safety Moments

-To keep safety top-of-mind at every Scouting activity, easy-to-use ‘Safety Moments’ are available to every leader.
-Safety Moments are exactly what the name implies: quick featured topics to remind Scouts and leaders of the risks and steps to prevent incidents.
+At the begininng of all Scouting meetings and activities, we share ‘Safety Moments’ to keep safety top-of-mind at whenever we are Scouting.
+Easy-to-use Safety Moments are available to every leader and are exactly what the name implies: quick featured topics to remind Scouts and leaders of the risks and steps to prevent incidents.
 Bonus Tip: have Scouts present the Safety Moments at the beginning of each meeting – the Scout gets a bit of public speaking experience as well as sharing with their peers how to be safer.
 Click here to access the more than 90 available Safety Moments

 S.AF.E. checklist